-Prof Lawrence Loh is Director, Centre for Governance, Institutions and Organisations (CGIO) at the NUS Business School, National University of Singapore (NUS).
-He is also Associate Professor of Strategy and Policy at the School.
+Prof Lawrence Loh is Director of Centre for Governance and Sustainability (CGS) at the NUS Business School, National University of Singapore (NUS).
+He is also Professor in Practice of Strategy and Policy.

 Prof Loh received a PhD in Management from Massachusetts Institute of Technology.
 His thesis on technology governance was awarded first prize in the worldwide doctoral dissertation competition in the field of management information systems.